Clothing 10 (CLO10)

 Students are responsible for the purchase of supplies for the majority of their projects.

-What you need to know:
+What students need to know:

-Students will study fashion design from the idea stage to production, manufacture clothing projects utilizing higher level sewing skills and review how clothing is merchandised in the public sector.
+Students will study fashion design from the idea stage to production, manufacture clothing projects utilizing higher-level sewing skills, and review how clothing is merchandised in the public sector.

 Students will choose their own projects based on their previous sewing experience.